How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 1. Qureco Screen Recorder — install and start recording today

-Qureco Screen Recorder is a Mac-only screen recorder built so the four checks pass without any setup gymnastics.
+Qureco Screen Recorder is a Mac-only screen recorder built so all four checks pass without any setup gymnastics.

 What's good